| Case

 we took a long term strategic decision to try and significantly increase

-1. To improve ranking with the search engines, so that more people
+the number of leads we got from the Internet. “ To do this Galleon identified three goals for further investigation: 1.
+To improve ranking with the search engines, so that more people

 could find the company and the products it wanted to sell.
+2. The use of sponsored sites and pay-per-click services

 3. The development of in-house expertise and knowledge about search